Olivia Munn’s Breast Cancer Risk Assessment – What It Is and What It Means for You

 Am I missing something in my family history?

-At HealthyGene, we offer a 30-minute Genetic Check-Up designed to answer those questions.
+At HealthyGene, we offer a 30-minute Personal Risk Assessment designed to answer those questions.
 It includes:

 An in-depth review of your personal and family history

-An assessment of your cancer risk (using tools like Tyrer-Cuzick when appropriate)
+An assessment of your cancer risk (using tools like Tyrer-Cuzick Breast Cancer Risk Assessment when appropriate)

 A clear, expert recommendation on next steps – from testing to screening